translate/pootle/docs/developers/releasing.rst

        $ ./setup.py --long-description
        $ ./setup.py --classifiers

-   The actual long description is taken from :file:`/README.rst`.
+   The actual long description is taken from :file:`/README.rst` with some tweaking for releasing.

 Finally clean your test environment: